 Keep these concepts in mind in the upcoming posts

 As I’ve mentioned before on this blog, I’m not an expert, but want to write in such a way which will spark original and critical thought in your brain.

-Considering the impact of energy on the economy, productivity, and markets is so critical and should not be ignored.
+Consideration of the impact of energy on the economy, productivity, and markets is critical and should not be ignored.

 The world we live on is not infinite, and as a result, we should take care in our discussions to consider this.

 In the upcoming posts, I will be talking about some concepts which are fundamental to the financial system today:

 - What is money?
 What is debt?

 - How do banks work?
 What is fractional reserve banking?